guildai/guild.ai/pages/docs/reference/guild-file.md

 `flags`
 : Operation flags (list of [flags](#flags))
   <p>
-  Flags define the arguments that are passed to `cmd` when the command is executed.
+  Flags define the arguments that are passed to `main` when the command is executed.
 For more information, see [Flags](#flags).

 `plugin-op`
-: The name of a plugin operation to used instead of `cmd` (string)
+: The name of a plugin operation to used instead of `main` (string)
   <p>
-  `cmd` and `plugin-op` cannot both be used.
+  `main` and `plugin-op` cannot both be used.

 `required`
 : One or more required resources (string or list of strings)